fictionco/fiction/@docs/advanced/working-with-posts/index.md

 ## Post Population

-Factor has a simple post population utility that allows you to populate posts based on their post type configuration.
-This happens automatically when you use native post request functions like `requestPostIndex` but you can also do this manually using the `requestPostPopulate` function.
+Factor allows you to populate posts based on their post type configuration.
+This happens automatically with native post request functions like `requestPostIndex` but you can also use the `requestPostPopulate` function.

 ```js
 // Get posts from DB